Nellie Cressall: Political career

 Think of it, you mothers, young girls taken from a life of freedom and locked up in cells with doors as thick as a pawnbroker's safe.

-Imprisoning a heavily-pregnant councillor was a serious mistake on the behalf of the government; public support for Nellie grew and her incarceration became an embarrassment.
+Imprisoning a heavily pregnant councillor was a serious mistake on the behalf of the government; public support for Cressall grew and her incarceration became an embarrassment.
 Just over two weeks after her imprisonment, she was released on health grounds.
-Nellie, however, refused to go unless her fellow councillors were also released – she was also very suspicious of a document that the authorities asked her to sign, in case it in some way caused her colleagues further problems.
+Cressall, however, refused to go unless her fellow councillors were also released – she was also very suspicious of a document that the authorities asked her to sign, in case it in some way caused her colleagues further problems.
 In the end, it was LCC Labour group leader, Harry Gosling, who convinced her to leave, on 21 September 1921, close to three weeks after she had been locked up.
 The Poplar Rates Rebellion was successful with the government and the London County Council backing down.
 The rest of the imprisoned councillors were released on 12 October 1921.

-Nellie became the first female Mayor of Poplar in 1943, holding the post for one year.
-(Her husband George had been Mayor of Poplar from 1931–1932.)
+Cressall became the first female Mayor of Poplar in 1943, holding the post for a year, as customary.
+(Her husband George had been Mayor of Poplar from 1931 to 1932.)

 At the 1951 Labour National Conference – in the year she became a widow – she made a passionate speech about the progress that had been made since the First World War:

 Years ago after the First World War many, many people in my constituency sat in the dark because they had not got a penny to put in the gas.
 Today what do I find?
 People come to me creating about the heavy electricity bills they have to pay! ...
-I have young people coming worrying me for houses….
+I have young people coming worrying me for houses....
 We have got some houses where six families lived once upon a time ...
 Whereas in the old days people would get married, as I did, and be contented in two nice little rooms, today our young people want a home of their own.

 Two years later, at the 1953 Labour National Conference, she was equally forthright.

 Nellie Cressall, of Poplar, the widow of Labour pioneer George Lansbury's election agent, who roused the audience to prolonged applause and cheering when she spoke at the annual Labour Party Conference here.
 Mrs Cressall, who is 69, has 26 grandchildren and eight great-grandchildren.
 She attacked the Conservatives and the Housewives League on the cost-of-living cries.
 Aneurin Bevan – a master of fiery platform speaking – said her speech was the finest heard at the conference.
 Mrs Cressall 'discovered' the Prime Minister, when in 1907 he knocked at her door and asked to see her husband as he wanted to help the Labour movement.